 Set rules and follow through

 Establish and maintain time restrictions.
-In the event you have a stubborn child who balks at the idea of limiting his or her time with the iPhone, remain firm in your resolve.
-Don’t waver or give in when your kids begin making a fuss.
-Doing so will likely only encourage them to fuss even longer the next time around.
-Also, explain what the consequences will be if he or she disobeys your time limits, and be consistent.
+In the event you have a stubborn child who balks at the idea of limiting his or her time with the iPhone, stand firm in your resolve.
+Don’t waver or give in when your kids begin making a fuss or resort to begging and bargaining.
+Doing so will likely only encourage them to maintain this course of action even longer the next time around.
+Also, explain what the consequences will be if he or she disobeys your time limits, and be consistent and straightforward.

 Encourage outside activities